-At Camp Winnarainbow, we don’t just accept difference — we celebrate it, we support it, and we thrive on it for the benefit of our staff, family and campers.
-Camp Winnarainbow is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, gender identity, national origin, political affiliation, sexual orientation, marital status, physical ability, genetic information, age, parental status, military service, or other non-merit factor.
+At Camp Winnarainbow, we don’t just accept difference — we celebrate it, we support it, and we thrive on it — for the benefit of our staff, campers, and families.
+Camp Winnarainbow is an Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, national origin, political affiliation, gender expression, gender identity, sexual orientation, marital status, physical ability, genetic information, age, parental status, military service, or other non-merit factor.

-FACT: we have a 95 – 97% return rate.
-What this means is that out of 150 staff members who are hired or volunteer every summer, 142 of them have been a camper with us, gone through our Teen Staff Leadership program and we know them very well.
-The 8 brand new staff will be recommended to us by our staff.
-We have senior staff who return for at least a portion of a summer for 10 – 35 years.
+FACT: Our Staff have a 95 – 97% return rate.
+What this means is that out of 150 Staff members who are hired or volunteer every summer, 97% of them have been a camper, progressed through our Teen Leadership Program, and we know them very well.
+Any brand new staff are recommended to us by current and former Camp Staff.
+Several senior Staff have returned every summer for the past 20 years!

-FACT: every single person hired, whether we know them or not, goes through our screening process.
+FACT: Every person hired, whether we know them previously or not, goes through our rigorous ACA, federal and state mandated screening processes.

-FACT: every summer, every single person working at Camp (including the Directors and year round staff) complete an Annual Background check which includes: National Sex Offender Registry, SSN Identity Trace, Nationwide Criminal Check with a Clean Sweep System that show ALL Alias names.
+FACT: Every summer, every person working at Camp (including the Directors and year-round staff) complete an Annual Background check which includes: National Sex Offender Registry, SSN Identity Trace, Nationwide Criminal Check with a Clean Sweep System that show ALL Alias names.
 We also run driving records every year for all staff who drive any sort of Camp vehicle (including the Lake Shuttle).
 We utilize a 3rd party company called CampBackgroundchecks.org.
-I am a Clinical Social Worker who has gone through training from Child Protective Services regarding screening background checks and certifying people to care for children.
-I work with my Assistant, who has been trained by me, to review every single record prior to arriving in Laytonville.
+All Staff are required to pass LiveScan Fingerprint Screening and complete CDSS Mandated Reporter Training.

 Our camp program is designed to care for the health and wellbeing of our campers and staff.
 The majority of our staff are trained in CPR/First Aid and every tipi is equiped with a basic first aid kit.

-In addition, our Medical Dome (named this because it is a dome) is centrally located in Camp and there is at least one trained and certified medical staff (RN, Nurse Practitioner, Dr) on site 24 hours a day while camp is in session.
-Camp’s Medical Dome provides routine health and wellness services, including setting out sunscreen, bandaids, Vaseline, qtips, etc for campers to provide their own self-care.
-We dispense prescribed and over the counter medications according to the instructions that is on the medication bottle.
-On a whole we do not provide treatment or perform medical procedures at Camp.
-For this we transport campers to the local clinic or dentist, to the hospital or ER – all in consultation with you, as the camper’s Responsible Adult.
+In addition, our Medical Dome (named this because it is a dome) is centrally located in Camp and there is at least one trained and certified Medical Staff (RN, Nurse Practitioner, MD) on site 24-hours a day while camp is in session.
+The Camp Medical Dome provides routine health and wellness services, including access to sunscreen, Band-Aids, Vaseline, Q-tips, etc. for campers to provide their own self-care.
+The Medical Staff dispense prescribed and over-the-counter medications according to the instructions that is on the medication bottle.
+We do not provide medical treatments or perform medical procedures at Camp.
+When necessary, we transport campers to the local clinic or dentist, to the hospital or ER – all in consultation with you, as the camper’s Responsible Adult.

-In addition to physical care we offer mental health support through our every day focus on inclusion and knowing each camper’s story.
-Each session we have 3 – 5 people, who we call Camper Advocates, whose entire job is to support the campers and staff, problem solve if there are issues, communicate with you if there is something going on with your camper.
-They are supervised and work closely with our Director, who is a Clinical Social Worker.
+In addition to physical care we offer mental health support through our everyday focus on inclusion.
+Each session we have several people, who we call Camper Advocates, whose entire job is to support campers and staff, problem-solve if there are issues, and to communicate with you if there is something going on with your camper.
+They are supervised by and work closely with the Director.

-If you have questions about how your camper’s needs would be supported at Winnarainbow, please call the office to speak with Yatiel prior to arriving at Camp.
+If you have questions about how your camper’s needs would be supported at Winnarainbow, please call the office to speak with the Director prior to arriving at Camp.

 Vaccination Information Resources: